 Office of the Lieutenant Governor P.O.
-Box 1018 Jackson, MS 39215 (601) 359-3200/f(601) 359-4045 Itgov@senate.ms.gov www.ltgovreeves.ms.gov
+Box 1018 Jackson, MS 39215 (601) 359-3200/f(601) 359-4045 ltgov@senate.ms.gov www.ltgovreeves.ms.gov

-Secretary of State DELBERT HOSEMANN

-The Honorable Delbert

-Hosemann has served as

-Mississippi's Secretary of State
+Secretary of State Delbert Hosemann

-since January 2008 and is now

-in his third term in office.
-A true

-fiscal conservative, Secretary

-Hosemann has operated the

-Agency millions of dollars under

-appropriation since taking office

-by streamlining operations while

-emphasizing high quality service.
+The Honorable Delbert Hosemann has served as Mississippi's Secretary of State since January 2008 and is now in his third term in office.
+A true fiscal conservative, Secretary Hosemann has operated the Agency millions of dollars under appropriation since taking office by streamlining operations while emphasizing high quality service.

 Dedicated to ensuring the integrity of your vote, Secretary Hosemann is committed to fair and honest elections in Mississippi.
 As Chief Elections Officer for the State of Mississippi, Secretary Hosemann has led a crusade against those who would cast ballots illegally.
-In an effort to protect voters' rights and increase transparency, the Secretary of State's Office now dispatches observers in the State during elections.
-Secretary Hosemann also twice led the successful legislative redistricting fight in the United States Supreme Court.
+In an effort to protect voters' rights and increase transparency, the Secretary of State's Office now dispatches observers in the State during elections and issues a Report on Elections to the State Legislature and the public on their findings.
+Secretary Hosemann also twice led the successful Legislative redistricting fight in the United States Supreme Court.

 Since the June 3 Primary Election in 2014, every Mississippian who votes at the polls, is required to present an acceptable form of photo identification before casting a regular ballot.
 To date, Mississippi is one of the only states to implement Voter ID without federal intervention or litigation, saving millions in taxpayer dollars.
-Through an awardwinning voter education campaign, Secretary Hosemann reached Mississippians statewide to educate voters on the new requirement.
+Through an award-winning voter education campaign, Secretary Hosemann reached Mississippians statewide to educate voters on the new requirement.

 A military veteran of the United States Army Reserves, Secretary Hosemann's commitment to military voting was recognized by the U.S. Department of Defense, which invited him in 2015 to join a delegation of Secretaries of State to remote areas of Iraq, Afghanistan, and Kuwait to insure the military voting process.
 Mississippi was the first state in the Nation to allow online voting for our servicemen and women.
-In 2018, Secretary Hosemann embarked on a similar mission to Kuwait with the Mississippi National Guard.

 As a business lawyer and small business owner, Secretary Hosemann realizes the importance of economic development in our State.
 His goal is to make Mississippi the most business-friendly state in the Nation, particularly for small businesses.
-As part of landmark recommendation on trademark laws received global recognition by the International Trademark Association.
+As part of his overall Business Reform Plan, Secretary Hosemann facilitates business reform study groups to revamp how Mississippi attracts, retains, and encourages businesses.
+Through various business reform proposals to the Legislature, Mississippi now has the leading Securities, Charities, and Limited Liability Company laws in the nation.
+Secretary Hosemann's landmark recommendation on trademark laws received global recognition by the International Trademark Association.
 Secretary Hosemann also drafted the nation's premier Athlete Agents Act which governs sports agents in Mississippi.

-his overall Business Reform

-Plan, Secretary Hosemann

-facilitates business reform

-study groups to revamp how

-Mississippi attracts, retains,

-and encourages businesses.

-Through various business reform

-proposals to the Legislature,

-Mississippi now has the leading

-Securities, Charities, and Limited

-Liability Company laws in the

-nation.
-Secretary Hosemann's